PECOS-packages/PECOS/design/instr-program-architecture.md

 - `LogicalCircuitBuilder` owns cross-call detector construction, stabilizer relabeling, observable propagation, and multi-patch gate boundaries.

-The new resolver and `ProtocolPhysicalPlan` should generalize or extract these working seams rather than introduce parallel implementations.
+The new resolver and `ProtocolProgram` should generalize or extract these working seams rather than introduce parallel implementations.
 Their limitations must also be recorded, including duplicated state, incomplete basis support, position-dependent lifecycle behavior, and renderer-specific semantic side